My Image

 “Most people are subjective toward themselves and objective toward all others, frightfully objective sometimes,” Kierkegaard writes in “The Concept of Anxiety.”
 He called it “a leap of faith” to consider the road less traveled.

 The French philosopher Henri Bergson, a 1927 Nobel Prize winner in Literature, went further than Kierkegaard to consider memory from the perspective of both science and psychology.
-He postulates in Matter and Memory:
+He postulates in Matter and Memory: “We possess two fundamental different types of memory: an intellectual memory of the present; and a non-intellectual spiritual memory of the will.”

 Habit Memory is an implicit, non-representational motor memory of the body that manifests itself as a disposition to react in a more or less fixed way to one's surroundings.
 The human brain is believed to simplify the control of large muscle groups in the body by flexibly combining muscle coordination patterns.
 Called muscle synergy, the brain can put the body into a seemingly endless grief loop; and be responsible the inability to make emotional closure with past events.